zaidalshreef/docker/readme.md

 ```

 #### DELETE '/movis/<int:id>'
-Delete movie by id from the database
+- Delete movie by id from the database:
     - *Request arguments: movie id
     - *Returns : id of the deleted movie
     - Roles authorized :  Producer.